af03448/authkit/SIMPLIFIED_PRODUCTION_GUIDE.md

 ## 🚨 Important Notes

-- The original example routes (`/using-hosted-authkit/`, `/using-your-own-ui/`) are still there but not used in production
-- Only register `/auth/callback` in WorkOS dashboard - not the example URLs
+- Only register `/auth/callback` in WorkOS dashboard
 - The middleware only protects `/dashboard` and `/api/metrics` by default
-- All authentication now flows through the clean `/auth/*` routes
+- All authentication flows through the clean `/auth/*` routes
+- The codebase is now clean with no unused example routes

 Your authentication microservice is now production-ready with clean URLs! 🎉